Sunoo/homebridge-camera-ffmpeg/README.md

 - `motion`: Exposes the motion sensor for this camera.
 This can be triggered with the dummy switches, MQTT messages, or via HTTP, depending on what features are enabled in the config.
 (Default: `false`)
 - `doorbell`: Exposes the doorbell device for this camera.
 This can be triggered with the dummy switches, MQTT messages, or via HTTP, depending on what features are enabled in the config.
 (Default: `false`)
-- `doorbellSwitch`: Exposes the stateless switch representing the doorbell button for this camera.
-(Default: `false`)
 - `switches`: Enables dummy switches to trigger motion and/or doorbell, if either of those are enabled.
 When enabled there will be an additional switch that triggers the motion or doorbell event.
 See wiki for [more detailed instructions](https://github.com/Sunoo/homebridge-camera-ffmpeg/wiki/iOS-13-and-Photo-Notifications).
 (Default: `false`)
 - `motionTimeout`: The number of seconds after triggering to reset the motion sensor.
 Set to 0 to disable resetting of motion trigger for MQTT or HTTP.
 (Default: `1`)
 - `manufacturer`: Set the manufacturer name for display in the Home app.
 (Default: `Homebridge`)